EliasNehme/Deep-STORM/README.md

 # Colab notebook

 * In case you do not have a GPU-installed workstation and/or do not have a Matlab license, we have recently (June 2020) collaborated with the [Jacquemet](https://cellmig.org/) and the [Henriques labs](https://henriqueslab.github.io/) to incorporate Deep-STORM into the [ZeroCostDL4Mic](https://www.biorxiv.org/content/10.1101/2020.03.20.000133v2) platform as a [Colab notebook](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki/Deep-STORM).
 Users are **encouraged** to work with the notebook version of the software as it allows 3 significant advantages over this implementation:

     1. The user does not need to have access to a GPU-acccelerated workstation as the computation is performed freely on the cloud.
     2. No prior installation is required, as the packages are installed automatically in the notebook.
     3. Deep-STORM is extended to output *localizations* instead of directly outputting the super-resolved image.
 This feature is valuable for users intending to use the localizations afterwards for down stream analysis (e.g. single-particle-tracking).

-**Important Disclaimer**: When using the notebook implementation of Deep-STORM please also cite the [ZeroCostDL4Mic paper](https://www.biorxiv.org/content/10.1101/2020.03.20.000133v2).

 ![](Figures/DemoExpData.gif "")